-Pros: gorgeous desert scenery, peaceful (no large crowds), great escape fro the city, intense workout (very steep hills), free parking, fabulous views, you can head over to the beach after your hike
+Pros: Gorgeous desert scenery, peaceful (no large crowds), great escape from the city, intense workout (very steep hills), free parking, fabulous views, you can head over to the beach after your hike

 Address: 8471 N Coast Hwy Laguna Beach, CA 92651 (free parking can be found along side streets or in shopping plaza)

 Camelback Mountain – Phoenix, Arizona

 Views: Phoenix, surrounding mountain landscapes, desert

 Pros: Great views of the city, Lots of diverse cactus plants to take your picture next do, great workout!

 Cons: You need to watch out for snakes!

 Address: 5700 North Echo Canyon Parkway Phoenix, AZ 85018